 Some employees are set to suffer a breach of their annual leave rights as a result of the way that Easter bank holidays fall in 2015 and 2016.

-The wording in some employees’ contracts may result in an unanticipated shortfall in their holiday entitlement, for which their employer will be liable, as a result of variations in Easter dates.
+Holiday Pay and Voluntary Overtime.
 The Court of Appeal in Northern Ireland has held that voluntary overtime is not necessarily excluded from the calculation of holiday pay for the purposes of the Working Time Regulations 1998 (as derived under the EU Working Time Directive).

 The minimum holiday entitlement that must be given to every employee is 5.6 weeks per holiday year whether they are employed on a full time, part time, permanent, temporary or casual basis.